Cara-M/TASK-3/cara.md

  - You can put a slash after the directory name to specify to ignore
  - directorytoignore/  = ignore this entire directory
  - **/directorytoignore/  = ignore anything inside this directory

+## Ignoring a single file within a directory
+We have the option to push directories to GitHub, but ignore individual files inside it.
+To do this, we can use the following command in nano:
+ - **/filetoignore/
+This tells Git to ignore the specified file when pushing to GitHUb.
+All other files inside the directory will not be affected.